 Designations by Secretary of State Madeleine K. Albright.
 Released by the Office of the Coordinator for Counterterrorism October 8, 1999.
 Information from the Secretary of State's office listing and describing which organizations are considered Terrorist Groups according to the U.S. Government.
 (Subject(s): Terrorism & United States.
 Department of State)

 Attorney staff consists of about two dozen lawyers who focus exclusively on the issues raised by computer and intellectual property crime.
 Section attorneys advise federal prosecutors and law enforcement agents; comment upon and propose legislation; coordinate international efforts to combat computer crime; litigate cases; and train all law enforcement groups."The site includes press releases, officials' speeches, testimony to Congress, legal texts, and Justice Department reports among other things.
 They also cover information on prosecuting electronic intruders, privacy, searching and seizing computers, intellectual property piracy, encryption, and international aspects of Cybercrime.
 Since keeping cyberspace safe is of special interest to all of us, especially children, the site also provides a link to the Internet "Do's and Don'ts" section of the Justice Department's Kids' page.

-FBI and the National White Collar Crime Center
+Collar Crime Center

 a clearinghouse and training center that exists to keep law enforcement agencies up to date on white-collar crime trends.
 Do you have a complaint about any product, service or company and wish help resolving the complaint from the Government?
 "File Complaints with the right agency about products and services including online scams, lost luggage, telephone service and more."